 The most telling one, and the one which distinguishes the new from the traditional forms, is what I call technological aggression and satisfaction.
 The phenomenon is quickly described: the act of aggression is physically carried out by a mechanism with a high degree of automatism, of far greater power than the individual human being who sets it in motion, keeps it in motion, and determines its end or target.
 The most extreme case is the rocket or missile; the most ordinary example the automobile.
 This means that the energy, the power activated and consummated is the mechanical, electrical, or nuclear energy of “things” rather than the instinctual energy of a human being.
 Aggression is, as it were, transferred from a subject to an object, or is at least “mediated” by an object, and the target is destroyed by a thing rather than by a person.
 This change in the relation between human and material energy, and between the physical and mental part of aggression (man becomes the subject and agent of aggression by virtue of his mental rather than physical faculties) must also affect the mental dynamic.
 I submit a hypothesis which is suggested by the inner logic of the process: with the “delegation” of destruction to a more or less automated thing or group and system of things, the instinctual satisfaction of the human person is “interrupted,” reduced, frustrated, “super-sublimated.”
 And such frustration makes for repetition and escalation: increasing violence, speed, enlarged scope.
 At the same time, personal responsibility, conscience, and the sense of guilt is weakened, or rather diffused, displaced from the actual context in which the aggression was committed.Herbert Marcuse, Aggressiveness in Advanced Industrial Society (1967)

-Apologies for the length of that quotation, but it’s not all verbosity.
-Marcuse manages to pack a lot into it.
-Certain kinds of equipment that go along with new social roles, he suggests, make possible a novel and different kind of aggression towards others.
-When aggression is directed through a powerful machine (the car, tellingly compared directly here to a missile), its consequences become far more serious, but also seem more distant to the person who is using it.
+Apologies for the length of that quotation, but Marcuse manages to pack a lot into it.
+Certain kinds of equipment that go along with new social roles, he suggests, make possible a novel and distinctive kind of aggression towards others.
+When aggression is directed through a powerful machine (the car, tellingly compared directly here to a missile), its consequences become far more serious, but also seem more distant from the person who is using it.
 At the same time, according to Marcuse, the experience of this aggression is somehow frustrating.